James Tedesco: 2021

-On 12 November, Tedesco was fined $10,000 by the NRL for drunken and disorderly behaviour in relation to the incident.

 2022

-In round 9 of the 2022 NRL season, Tedesco scored a hat-trick in the clubs 44–16 victory over the Gold Coast.
+In round 9 of the 2022 NRL season, Tedesco scored a hat-trick in the club's 44–16 victory over the Gold Coast.

 On 29 May, Tedesco was selected by New South Wales to play in game one of the 2022 State of Origin series.

 Tedesco played in all three games for New South Wales as they lost the series 2–1.
 In round 18, Tedesco scored two tries in a 54–26 victory over St. George Illawarra.

 Tedesco played a total of 24 games for the Sydney Roosters in 2022 scoring 13 tries.
 At the end of the season, Tedesco was announced as the Rugby League Players Association Players' Champion for a third time (he had previously won the player-voted award in 2017 and 2019).

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.

 Tedesco was part of the Australian side which won their 12th World Cup defeating Samoa 30-10 in the final with Tedesco being named man of the match after scoring two tries.

+2023

+On 22 May, Tedesco was named as the captain of New South Wales ahead of game one in the 2023 State of Origin series.

+In round 14 of the 2023 NRL season, Tedesco scored two tries in the Sydney Roosters 25-24 victory over Canterbury.

+Tedesco played in all three matches for New South Wales during the 2023 State of Origin series in which they lost 2-1.
+Tedesco was under intense media pressure to retain his spot in the team following underwhelming performances in game one and two, however he was retained for game three and provided a try assist for Bradman Best in the second half as New South Wales won 24-10.

+In round 25, Tedesco scored two tries for the Sydney Roosters in their 34-12 victory over Parramatta.
+Tedesco was taken from the field in the second half after suffering a concussion.

+Tedesco played 21 matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.
+Tedesco played in both of the club's finals games as they were eliminated in the second week against Melbourne.